kimmobrunfeldt/progressbar.js/docs/api/path.md

 Custom shaped progress bar.
 You can create arbitrary shaped progress bars by passing a SVG path created with e.g. Adobe Illustrator.
 It's on caller's responsibility to append SVG to DOM.

+!!! note

+    Remember to add e.g. `stroke="1"` and `fill-opacity="0"` attributes for the SVG path.
+    They will reveal the true shape of the path.

 **Example**

 Assuming there was SVG object with heart shaped path in HTML